anayetullahefty/Docker-Project/RUET-ChatBot-master/README.md

 EXPOSE 80
 ```

-### Step 3:  Build and Run the Docker Image
+###🏗️ Step 3:  Build and Run the Docker Image

 ```
 # Build a Docker image named "chatbot-image" using the Dockerfile in the current directory (.)
 docker build -t chatbot-image .

-#Check The builded images by running this command
+#Check The built images by running this command
 docker images

 ## Run a container named "chatbotapp" from "chatbot-image", mapping port 80 of the container to port 80 of the host in detached mode (-d).
 docker run -d -p 80:80 --name chatbotapp chatbot-image
 ```
 ### Step :
 ### Step :